middle-ages/rumor-exercise/README.md

      Most of the testing is made easier by throttling in Chrome dev tools, testing in the `network` tab that requests are canceled correctly.
 However did not test that debouncing cancels correctly, though I suspect it does
+8. Some zoom on hover that will hint that clicking will fully zoom would be nice
+9. Descriptions should be always shown, requiring user to lay motionless and wait for a tooltip to appear over an image is evil
+10. That toggle button should be made into a React component